 This stream aims to foster exchange between researchers in comparative social policy analysis who put a special focus on causal analyses.
 In particular, we invite contributions relying on natural or quasi-natural experiments, survey experiments, matching, instrumental variables, fixed effects panel designs, difference-in-differences-approaches, and regression discontinuity designs.
 The stream invites paper proposals from all fields of social policy research.
 Paper proposals should include the research question, theoretical background, and (first) results, but also provide specific detail on the analytical approach taken to establish causality.
 The stream is also open to contributions that aim to present research proposals and discuss research designs.

 Thomas Biegert (London School of Economics and Political Science), email: firstname.lastname@example.org

-Elias Naumann (GESIS Leibniz Institute for the Social Sciences, niversity of Mannheim), email: firstname.lastname@example.org & email@example.com
+Elias Naumann (GESIS Leibniz Institute for the Social Sciences, University of Mannheim), email: email@example.com & firstname.lastname@example.org

 30. OPEN STREAM

 Papers that do not fit to one of the tracks/streams above but cover subjects and issues that may be interesting for the broader ESPAnet community, can be sent in for the Track 30 Open Stream.
 The organising committee will evaluate them for inclusion in the conference program.

 The book you submit must be published in 2022 or 2023, fit the general research interests of the ESPAnet community and not yet presented at any ESPAnet conference.